home-assistant/addons/nginx_proxy/DOCS.md

 ### Option: `domain` (required)

-The domain name to use for the proxy.
+The server's fully qualified domain name to use for the proxy.

 ### Option: `certfile` (required)